dimitri-yatsenko/datajoint-tutorial/manuscript/experiment.md

 # Example: "The Experiment"

 ## Scenario
-Three intrepid scientists Alice, Bob, and Carol are embarking on a series of groundbreaking experiments.
+The intrepid scientists Alice, Bob, and Carol are embarking on a series of groundbreaking experiments.

 Acquisition